I spent 3.5 years teaching in Korea (Busan and Changwon) and I lived in Fukuoka, Japan for nearly 2 years.

 Is it better to teach English in Japan or Korea?

 It depends on you and what you value.
-But I'd say most of the time for money Korea will be better for most, but other than that Japan is better.
-I like Japan a lot better.
-Korea is a bit on the drab side for me.
-But if you are thinking of teaching English in Asia then Japan or Korea could be for you.
+But I'd say most of the time Korea will be better for money for most, but other than that Japan is better.
+I like Japan a lot better and most people I've met prefer Japan over Korea.
+Korea is a bit on the drab side for me, but some people like it.

 - How to get a job teaching in Japan